HeElLyan/Realization/README.md

 # FileReaderForEGE

 ## About FileReaderForEGE
-LabyrinthGenerator is a great-developed file-reader for exams created for study works.
+FileReaderForEGE is a great-developed file-reader for exams created for study works.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.

 ## Quick start
 ### Example of using a program